Use 3D eye material with your own eye drawings to help with drawing.

 When doing this, do not drag and drop, but click the icon in the red frame above.

-If you drag and drop, the head will be placed where you drop it, so it will not be in the right position with the eyes.
+If you drag and drop, the head will be placed where you drop it, so it will not line up with the eyes.

 Naturally, if the placement information for both the 3D eye and 3D head is not the same, their positions will not match.